James-Hendershott/wheresMyApp/ROADMAP.md

 ## 🐛 Known Issues

 ### High Priority
 - Console Ninja warnings on Next.js v14.2.33 (cosmetic, not blocking)
 - Dev server requires host binding for mobile access (documented workaround)
+- [x] ~~Inventory Map, Add Location, Add Rack, Add Container, Add Item are not giving prompt when clicked.~~ FIXED
+  - ~~Should be "Created" or "Already Exists - Try Again".~~
+- [x] ~~Add Validation for Adding Location, Rack, Item or Container.
+All should be unique except Item but should be prompted if it already exists.~~ FIXED
+- [x] ~~The Actual Racks are not loading correctly on the screen but are when you click into it.~~ FIXED
+- [x] ~~Inventory Map page layout: CRUD forms should be below Rack Map visualization~~ FIXED
+- [x] ~~Rack Map should be organized by Locations with visual grid representation~~ FIXED
+- [ ] Need to be able to Edit a Rack when you select it. i.e. Drag and drop totes, Change Location, Change Name Etc.
+- [ ] Admin functionality to add new Container Types
+- [ ] When Adding a new Container Type, Should have the ability to set dimensions using a generic 3D size chart and you fill in the dimensions needed.
+- [ ] Container Types should be protected and set by Admin, when anyone adds a new container it should be a dropdown for the type then auto number the container based on the next available number no matter whats been selected.
+- [ ] Specific icons for each container TYPE. ie 17 Gallon Tote, 27 Gallon Tote, 38 Gallon Tote Suitcase, Box, Bin, Carry-On
+- [ ] The containers inside the Container List should be grouped by Type, and only display Tote name, Label if one is provided, Number, Description, Item count Current/Total, references checked out items vs total items.
+- [ ] Rack Creation should give a visual as they are creating it before submitting it, to ensure they are filling it in correctly.
+Provide either a generic Grid that is a uniform size based on selection of Slots left to Right and Slots Top to Bottom.
+Number the slots for easy location.

 ### Medium Priority
 - No item photo upload UI yet (database ready)
 - No QR code generation yet (database has codes ready)
 - Container capacity not enforced or tracked

 ### Low Priority
 - Rack visualization could be more interactive
 - No keyboard shortcuts implemented
 - No toast notifications for actions